-An introduction to my Somatic Integrity framework.
-What it is.
-How it helps public speaking.
-How you do it.
+An introduction to my Somatic Integrity framework: What it is & how it helps you be a more impactful public speaker.

-A lot of speakers pay attention to their tone of voice, how they dress and how they stand.
-These play a critical role in how you are perceived as a public speaker, but true stage presence goes much deeper than these external projections of confidence.
+When it comes to cultivating stage presence, a lot of people pay attention to their tone of voice, outfit and posture when they give a talk.
+These are really important in how you are perceived as a public speaker, but by going deeper than these external projections of confidence, you’ll find a more impactful kind of presence, on stage and off.

-I developed the Somatic Integrity approach from somatic education principles after I realised the body is generally only used in communication and public speaking in a very superficial way.
-It meant we were missing a lot of potential.
-Broadly, somatic education focuses on your internal experiences of who you are and how you move.
-One of my earliest somatic practices was Feldenkrais, which taught me to be aware of small, internal movements and the qualities of mind I brought to that movement (such as effortlessness or intense focus).
-This kind of awareness promotes integration and growth and Feldenkrais continues to change how I move as a dancer, performer and communicator.
-Somatics is used in therapy, too, such as Gestalt, where learning to sit with bodily sensations and feelings “in the here and now” can help us to realise we have choices in life, and to find ourselves making spontaneous positive changes.
-My background in physical theatre, Yogic Education university studies and other somatic training such as Body Mind Centering practitioner training have proven instrumental in helping my clients to access clearer communication.
+Somatic education was inherently part of my approach, due to training in physical theatre and somatics.
+Over time I have targeted the methods towards speaking.
+Broadly, somatic education helps you to focus on your internal experiences of who you are and how you move.
+One of my earliest practices was Feldenkrais, which taught me to be aware of small, internal movements and the qualities of mind I brought to that movement, such as effortlessness or intense focus.
+This kind of sensitive awareness promotes integration and growth and Feldenkrais continues to change how I move as a dancer, performer and communicator.
+Somatics is used in therapy, too, such as Gestalt, where learning to sit with bodily sensations and feelings “in the here and now” can help us to realise we have choices in life, and to make spontaneous positive changes.

 What is Somatic Integrity?